Medically reviewed by C.H. Weaver M.D. 7/2019

 Adjuvant Chemotherapy Regimens for Colon Cancer

-In 2019 The American Society of Clinical Oncology (ASCO) released a new guideline that states that patients with clinically low-risk stage III colon cancer should have the option of receiving 3 months of adjuvant oxaliplatin-based chemotherapy.
+In order to reduce neuropathy, a significant and troublesome side effect of Eloxatin The American Society of Clinical Oncology released guidelines that states that patients with clinically low-risk stage II-III colon cancer should have the option of receiving 3 months of adjuvant Eloxatin-based chemotherapy instead of 6 months.

 Resulting recommendations of therapy duration apply to patients with completely resected stage III colon cancer who are being offered adjuvant chemotherapy with Eloxatin and a fluoropyrimidine.